 Wool grows naturally on sheep, and is made of a protein called keratin – the same protein that is in human hair.
-During the biodegradation process, fungi first destroy the ends of the wool fibre.
-Bacteria then digest the weakened fibre by secreting enzymes.
+When exposed to moisture for prolonged periods, for example in soil or compost, wool fibre will readily decompose.
+The warmer and wetter the conditions, the faster the breakdown.
+Bacteria and fungi break down the wool.
+The fungi first destroy the ends of the wool fibre, and bacteria then digest the weakened fibre by secreting enzymes.

 Why is biodegradability important?

 Products that are biodegradable are part of a natural cycle.
 They come from nature and go back to nature, enriching the soil and nourishing new life.
 In the UK alone, around 350,000 tonnes of used clothing and 370,000 tonnes of carpets go to landfill every year.
 The numbers are similar for other developed countries.
 Products made out of synthetic fibres can take 30-40 years to degrade, contributing to the ever-increasing piles of waste in landfills.